pve-loong64-port/proxmox-backup/docs/system-booting.rst

 Secure Boot
 ~~~~~~~~~~~

-Since Proxmox Backup 3.1, Secure Boot is supported out of the box via signed
+Since Proxmox Backup Server 3.1, Secure Boot is supported out of the box via
-packages and integration in ``proxmox-boot-tool``.
+signed packages and integration in ``proxmox-boot-tool``.

 The following packages need to be installed for Secure Boot to be enabled: